MutenRock/cultivation-world-simulator/EN_README.md

 I aim to create a pure, joyful, direct, living sense of immersion.
 Not a mere marketing demo, nor purely academic like “Stanford Town”, but a world that players can actually feel and inhabit.

-If you like this project, consider starring it.
-You can also watch an intro video on my Bilibili: [`link`](https://space.bilibili.com/527346837).
+If you like this project, consider starring it~ You can also watch intro videos for this project on my [Bilibili account](https://space.bilibili.com/527346837).

 ![Screenshot](assets/screenshot.png)